synexcoder01/synex_cubing_tools/README.md

 - I added the ability to start a new session, or continue an existing one.
 - I added the ability to manage your sessions (delete, rename).

+v0.2_alpha 2024.10.15
+- You can now see the available sessions, when you continuing a session.
+- There is an are you sure question, when you are deleting a session.

 ## We'd love to hear your feedback and suggestions!

 Google forms: work in progress...